dakadkart/xyz-documentation/docs/api/quickstart/readspaces.md

-# Read Spaces
+## Read Spaces

-Once you have acquired your credentials. you can find out which spaces you have access to.
+Once you have acquired your credentials, you can determine the spaces to which you have access.

-## Request
+### Request

 *Try in [Swagger](https://xyz.api.here.com/hub/static/swagger/#/Read_Spaces)*